Holberton-Uy/hbnb-doc/part2/task_00_init.md

 ### Project Setup and Package Initialization

-#### Objective

-The focus is on creating the necessary folders, packages, and files, the Presentation, Business, and Persistence layers while preparing the code to integrate the Facade pattern.
-Although the Persistence layer will be fully implemented in Part 3, this task includes setting up the structure and providing the complete implementation of an in-memory repository to handle object storage and validation.

 #### Context

-Before diving into the implementation of the business logic and API endpoints, it's essential to have a well-organized project structure.
-A clear and modular organization will help maintain the codebase, make it easier to integrate new features, and ensure that your application is scalable.
-Additionally, to simplify the implementation, you are provided with the complete in-memory repository code.
+Before diving into the implementation of the business logic and API endpoints, it's essential to have **a well-organized project structure**.
+A **clear** and **modular** organization will help maintain the codebase, make it easier to integrate new features, and **ensure that your application is scalable**.
+Additionally, to simplify the implementation, you are provided with the **complete in-memory repository code**.
 This repository will later be replaced by a database-backed solution in Part 3.

-In this task, you will:
+#### In this task, you will:

-1. Set up the structure for the Presentation, Business Logic, and Persistence layers.
+1. Set up the structure for the Presentation, Business Logic, and Persistence layers, creating the necessary folders, packages, and files.
 2. Prepare the project to use the Facade pattern for communication between layers.
 3. Implement the in-memory repository to handle object storage and validation.
 4. Plan for future integration of the Persistence layer, even though it won't be fully implemented in this part.

+Although the Persistence layer will be fully implemented in Part 3, this task includes the implementation of the in-memory repository.

 #### Instructions

-1. **Create the Project Directory Structure**: Your project should be organized into the following structure:
+1. **Create the Project Directory Structure**:

+   Your project should be organized into the following structure:

    ```
    hbnb/